cabforum/cabforum.org/README.md

 4. Make changes until you are satisfied; the preview will update automatically
 5. [Commit and push your changes](https://guides.github.com/activities/forking/#making-changes)
 6. [Create a pull request](https://guides.github.com/activities/forking/#making-a-pull-request)

+### Setting the version of Hugo to use

+The HUGO_VERSION environment variable in `.github/workflows/.env` controls the version of Hugo used for the various Github Actions workflows.